There are two things people from Okazaki, a small city in Aichi prefecture, are proud of.

 Join a Nagoya Meshi Food Tour

-In my opinion, the best way to learn more about Hatcho Miso and to try it for yourself is by joining a Nagoya Meshi Food Tour.
+In my opinion, the best way to learn more about Hatcho Miso is by trying it for yourself.
+You can do that by joining a Nagoya Meshi Food Tour.

 If you prefer more flexibility you can also get in contact and I will put together a private food tour in Nagoya for you and your friends and family.
 These custom made tours are tailored to your preferences and so you can choose the foods you want to try, and when the tour should start.